cdr-stats/cdr-stats/docs/source/installation/configure-asterisk.rst

-CDR-Pusher always needs a Primary Key to import CDRs, therefore if you use MySQL, please ensure that you have a Primary Key in your `cdr` table as it might not be the default case.
+CDR-Pusher always needs a Primary Key to import CDRs, therefore if you use MySQL, please ensure that you have a Primary Key in your `cdr` table as it will not be there by default.

 You can create a Primary Key with::